A Book 100 Years in the Making

 Until recently, you could only get this book if you became a Founding Member... but now you can buy the Essential Classics Book by itself.

 Best of all, despite this book being worth $249, we are offering it at a great discount.
-For the next two weeks only, you can get this hardback edition for only $49, plus a small shipping fee.
+You can get this hardback edition for only $79, plus a small shipping fee.